glpsch/news-aggregation-front/README.md

 # News exploring
 ### https://glpsch.github.io/news-aggregation-front/
-https://news-exploring.ga/ (no access at the moment)

 This is the final project of Yandex Practicum course.
+Currently in Russian, but the translation is in progress.
-It allows you to browse through the latest news and to save favourite articles on your personal account page.
+A web portal that allows you to browse through the latest news and to save favourite articles on your personal account page.

 _________________________________________________________________________________